adedamson/Python-3-Bootcamp-Course/README.md

 # Python-3-Bootcamp-Course
-## Exercises from the Complete Python 3 Bootcamp course
+## Exercises and Projects from the Complete Python 3 Bootcamp course